If you consider Dubia roaches fed only certified organic foods “organic” like we do, then yes!

 Raising and feeding organic Dubia roaches has led to very real (but occasionally hard to quantify) benefits for both the roaches and insectivores.
 The connection between insect nutrition during development and productivity as adults (external link) is well-studied, and our observations are consistent with the research.
 And, perhaps more importantly, we have to remember that pesticides kill insects by design.
 Dubia roaches are insects.
 This seems like a bad combination to us.
 Pesticides approved for use on food grown for humans are, by design, deadly for insects.

 So here is what we’ve found in our colonies:

 Organic Dubia roaches seem to eat more than their non-organic peers.
 This could be due to increased breeding, physical activity, fewer harmful substances depressing appetite, increased palatability of organic foods, or other factors.
 We aren’t sure why it happens, but this is what we’ve seen.

-The survival rate of Dubia roach nymphs in our organic colonies may be higher than their peers fed a standard diet.
-We see larger litters in our organic colonies, but there seem to be more nymphs at harvest time than can be explained by the larger litters.
-As far as we can figure, what we’re seeing is caused by either higher nymph survival in the organic colonies or increased reproduction among the adults.
-We suspect the cause is higher survival.
+The survival rate of Dubia roach nymphs in our organic colonies appears higher than their peers fed a standard diet.
+We see larger litters in our organic colonies, but there are more nymphs at harvest time than would be explained by larger litters.
+As far as we can tell, there is either better nymph survival in organic colonies or an increase in production from the adults.

 The potential for better nutrition and health